yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
+* **June 2024**
+Congratulations to Zihan Fang for her paper being accepted to CSCW 2024!

+* **May 2024**
+Congratulations to Zach Karas for his paper being accepted to TOSEM!

 * **May 2024**
 Congratulations to our undegraduate researchers, Anda Liang, Eric Li, Haonan Hou and Ellie Li, graduating from Vanderbilt!